CultivateHQ/cultivateHQ.com/source/posts/2015-11-04-phoenix-elm-8.md

     The `in` block now returns `(seats, Effects.none)`.

-4. Because our `update` function steps the Model from one state to the next, it too needs to return this tuple of Model and Effects.action.
+4. Because our `update` function steps the Model from one state to the next, it too needs to return this tuple of Model and Effects Action.

     ```haskell
     update : Action -> Model -> (Model, Effects Action)